elkowar/a-box-of-gruv/README.md

 ![newstyle](./images/writenewstyle.png)

 Now, select all of the text that is already there, and delete it.
-The next step is to paste in the contents of the desired `.styl` file.
+The next step is to paste in the contents of the desired `.styl` file from the `./default-gruvbox/` directory.

 If you want to change anything, make sure you set the CSS Linter to "Stylelint", as that one will accept the stylus syntax used here.